skip to main

 What About Orange Juice?

-It's a staple at breakfast, but does this popular juice carry its weight?
-The good news is orange juice is loaded with vitamin C, a star for its immune-boosting benefits.
+is loaded with vitamin C, a star for its immune-boosting benefits.
 In addition, orange juice is often fortified with calcium and vitamin D, nutrients that strengthen the bones.
 Unsweetened orange juice has fewer calories than some berry juices or grape juice.
 The trade-off is that it also has fewer antioxidants overall.

 Worst Choice: Juice "Cocktails"

-Be on alert for the terms juice cocktail, juice-flavored beverage, or juice drink.
+.
 Most of these products contain only small amounts of real juice.
 The main ingredients are usually water and some type of sugar, such as high-fructose corn syrup.
-Nutritionally, these drinks are similar to most soft drinks — rich in sugar and calories, but low in nutrients.
-Research suggests that sugary fruit drinks put kids at risk for obesity and related health problems.
+Nutritionally, these drinks are similar to most soft drinks — rich in sugar and

 How much of juice that suit for your kids?